informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Objective:
   - Needed for basic check to assess the health of sequencer node.
-  - Only used once, at relayer startup during health check.
+  - Only used once, at relayer startup during a health check.

 - Priority: Low